 · Waste: Do you produce much waste, and is it separated?

-Companies that calculate CO2 footprint look at three components (scopes) to work out their emissions.
+Companies that calculate CO2 footprint look at three components (scopes) to determine their emissions.
 These include:

 Environmental, Social, and Governance (ESG) legislation, like the CSRD will target more businesses come 2024 (including +3000 in the US), and many companies are looking to get ahead of the game with scores, certifications, and initiatives that help drive their overall sustainability strategies.